fluteijn-utrecht/KISS-frontend/src/components/tabs/README.md

     </tab-list-data-item>

     <tab-list-data-item
-      label="This is another data-list-item, but it is disabled" :data="myServiceData"
+      label="This is another tab-list-data-item, but it is disabled" :data="myServiceData"
       :disabled="(data) => data === true"
     >